Locomotives of the Furness Railway

-The Furness Railway Company owned many different types of locomotives, built by several locomotive building companies, including Sharp Stewart and Company.
-Others were built by the Furness' constituent companies - the Whitehaven and Furness Junction Railway, among others.
+The Furness Railway Company owned many different types of locomotives, built by several locomotive building companies, including Sharp, Stewart and Company.
+Others were built by the Furness' constituent companies – the Whitehaven and Furness Junction Railway, among others.

 Furness Railway locomotives

 The classes listed below are not the official FR designations; they were made popular by author Bob Rush in his books about the Furness Railway.

-Cleator & Workington Junction Railway
+Cleator and Workington Junction Railway

-The Furness railway entered into a working agreement with the Cleator & Workington Junction Railway where the FR would work the companies mainlines and the branch lines were worked by C&WJR engines.
+The FR entered into a working agreement with the Cleator and Workington Junction Railway (C&WJR), where it would work the company's mainlines while the branch lines were worked by native engines.
 The loco list previously shown on this page has been amended thus: